sammuelyee/docs/cartodb-editor.md

 #### About the Twitter Datasource

 CartoDB has access to the complete Twitter firehose providing it with official Twitter data.
 For our users, it is really easy to obtain the data and map it.
-Once the user clicks on "Connect dataset" within the Datasets section of their dashbaord, the menu, which you can also see in this screenshot, will open.
+Once the user clicks on "Connect dataset" within the Datasets section of their dashboard, the menu, which you can also see in this screenshot, will open.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter.png" alt="New import dialog" /></p>